bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 - [Functionality](#functionality)
 - [Disclaimer](#disclaimer)

-It also includes careful memory control strategies to maximize performance, culminating in the development of a functional and scalable vector database engine.
 ## Main Contributions

 - Developed the entire backbone architecture of the core system, focusing on efficient construction and high-performance execution.